Hammond’s modern 1556 series enclosures for circuit boards and IoT equipment

-Exploring Different Types of Proximity Sensors in Industrial Applications and their Working Principles
+Different Types of Proximity Sensors with Working & Applications

 Proximity sensors play a crucial role in modern industries, enabling automation, safety, and efficiency in various applications.
 These sensors are designed to detect the presence or absence of objects within a certain range without physical contact.
 In this article, we will delve into the different types of proximity sensors commonly used in industries, understanding their working principles and exploring their applications.